 Also, different platforms have different demographics that use them.
 By understanding who your followers are, you can create repurposed material that better suits their needs and interests.
 Engaging your followers with the material they enjoy is very important to success on a platform.

 Basically, the life span of a single video can be increased by repurposing the content.
 That content can be more engaging by changing the message according to the platform and the audiences you have on that channel.
-Views of the repurposed content can be increased by boosting the post.
+Views of the repurposed content get increased by boosting on the platform.